seatable/seatable/Readme.md

 Main features includes:

 * A spreadsheet like interface to records data supporting collaboratively editing.
-* A form app to collect data from outside.
+* A form app to collect data
-* Mobile ready UI to be used on browsers in mobile system to view and collect data.
+* Mobile ready UI to be used on browsers in mobile system
-* Comprehensive API and SDK for adding extensions.
+* Comprehensive API and SDK to add **UI Plugins** and **background scripts** for your SeaTable
-* Filters, sorts, charts and pivotal tables to visualize and analyze data.
+* Filters, sorts, charts and pivot tables to visualize and analyze data.

 ## History

 SeaTable is built by the Seafile team (https://github.com/haiwen/seafile).
 The original idea was to add online collaboration table feature to Seafile.
 Later it involved into a separate project.

+## Repositories

+* [Scripts examples](https://github.com/seatable/seatable-scripts-examples): Example background scripts that you can add to extend SeaTable

 ## Software components